nleabcdef/BatchJob/README.md

 AutoJob’s fluent based interfaces, allow developers to create integrations with modular design and assemble them as repeatable or sequential and parallel tasks.
 And out of the box run time host will allow them to execute as configured.

 # Configuration features, include
-  - Creating workflow of jobs using fluent interface
+  - Config workflow of jobs using fluent interface.
-  - How to handle error/failures while executing jobs
+		* Build you own integration jobs/tasks, and make or assemble them as workflow
+  - Configure Message hooks, to subscribe job's push notifications.
+		* using out of the box notification manager and hook handlers
+  - For extensibility, Configure you own IserviceProvider to override out of the box Service Repo.
+  - Configure error handling feature on the fly with every workflow/integration job.
-		a) StopOrExitJob or ContinueOn
+		* either StopOrExitJob or ContinueOn
-		b) Data/Context sharing types could
-  - Execution/Runtime type, either sequential or parallel
+  - Configure Data/Context sharing types, between execution of jobs.
+		* Parent, First, Previous or NoSharing
+  - Configure integration/workflow's runtime as either sequential, parallel, nested/mixed.
-  - Error handling and logging configurations allow to use any framework of developers/app choice with adapter pattern
+  - Compatible with your own, Error handling and logging implementations.
+		* To use any framework of developers/app choice with adapter pattern

 # Runtime support, include
-  - Thread safe execution of jobs
+  - Thread safe execution of jobs.
+  - Out of the box support for message hook subscriptions.
+		* better jobs execution management and Async status reporting
-  - Workflow types supported, nested, retry, repeatable, sequential and parallel
+  - Workflow types supported, nested, retry, repeatable, sequential and parallel.
-  - Common and plug and play error handling and logging modules
+  - Common and plug and play error handling and logging modules.
-  - Supports both syn and async job execution
+  - Supports both syn and async job execution.
-  - Out of the box, in-memory Data/Context sharing
+  - Out of the box, in-memory Data/Context sharing.
+  - Extendable ServiceRepo, to override out of the box IserviceProvider implementaions.
+		* works well with internal IserviceProvider implementaion

 > Since it provides modular design, definitely developers could avoid ‘God class’ anti-pattern
 	https://sourcemaking.com/antipatterns/the-blob